MCP connector comparison

 See the tool layer in practice.

-Create your account and connect Google Drive in one step.
+Create your account and connect a work source.